chharvey/counterpoint/docs/spec/notation.md

 ‘If’ steps begin with “If …:” and ‘else’ steps begin with “Else:”.

 A step that specifies a loop must have as its substeps the steps to be performed for each iteration.
-A loop step begins with “While …:”
+A loop step begins with “*While* …:”

 #### Return
 An algorithm must output either no value or one value.
 The output value, if it exists, is a [Solid Specification Value] returned by the algorithm to its invoker.
 The output type is specified before the name of the algorithm in its header, but if the algorithm does not output a value, the output type is specified as “Void”.
-If an algorithm outputs a value, it must do so via a step beginning with “Return: …”.
+If an algorithm outputs a value, it must do so via a step beginning with “*Return:* …”.

 ### Runtime Instructions